rticommunity/rticonnextdds-connector-py/docs/data.rst

 The value of ``my_point`` is now ``{"x":10, "y":200}``

-It is possible to obtain the dictionary of a nested struct using `SampleIterator.get_dictionary("member_name")`:
+To obtain the dictionary of a nested struct, use `SampleIterator.get_dictionary("member_name")`:

 .. testcode::